 - A. For undergraduate programs, the Registrar has the responsibility for the evaluation and awarding of transfer credits according to university transfer policies. - B. For graduate programs, the appropriate school has the responsibility for the evaluation and awarding of transfer credits. - C. For undergraduate programs, credit will be accepted if the following requirements are met. - 1.
 Credits must have been earned from regionally accredited institutions, as determined by the Transfer Credit Practices of Designated Educational Institutions, published by the American Association of Collegiate Registrars and Admissions Officers.
 Credit not ordinarily accepted as shown in this guide may be accepted at Graceland if it is verified that course work from the sending institution is recognized and accepted at any major state university within that state, or if the credits have been approved for acceptance by Graceland's schools/divisions. - 2.
-Students have earned a grade of C- or better for transfer courses to be accepted for credit at Graceland University.
-(See Procedure P.) - D. An unlimited number of collegiate-level semester hours may be transferred to Graceland University.
-However, only a limited number of developmental, remedial, physical education activity, vocational-technical, music ensemble and English as a Second Language semester hours are acceptable (see procedure for clarification). - E. No coursework completed at other institutions (transfer work) is included in the calculation of the Graceland University GPA. - F. All graduation requirements as outlined in the current catalog must still be met by students who wish to transfer work to Graceland. - G. Essential Education Requirements follow for students with transfer credits when entering Graceland University. - 1.
-Students entering Graceland with 1-23 s.h. of transfer credit: - a.
-Any college level math courses that are transferred in will count toward the math Essential Education math requirement. - b.
-If a student has taken 3 sh. in speech or composition, Discourse I is waived and the
+Students must have earned a grade of D- or better for transfer courses to be accepted for credit at Graceland University.
+(See Procedure N.) - D. An unlimited number of collegiate-level semester hours may be transferred to Graceland University.
+However, only a limited number of developmental, remedial, physical education activity, vocational-technical, music ensemble and English as a Second Language semester hours are acceptable (see procedure for clarification). - E. No coursework completed at other institutions (transfer work) is included in the calculation of the Graceland University GPA. - F. All graduation requirements as outlined in the current catalog must still be met by students who wish to transfer work to Graceland. - G. Students who have completed an Associate of Arts (AA) or Associate of Science (AS) degree from a regionally accredited institution of higher education will automatically receive an Essential Education waiver.
+Students who have not completed an AA or AS degree will have credits evaluated on a course-by-course basis as follows: - 1.
+Students entering Graceland with 1-47 s.h. of transfer credit: - a.
+Any college level math courses that are transferred in will count toward the Essential

+Education math requirement.